con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	'dug ste] VM; 'dug te NG

 Paid homage to the fully awakened one,
-Protector, blessed one, *tathāgata*.
+Protector, Blessed One, *tathāgata*.
 And joining his two palms respectfully,
-He said before the Lord the following: (6)
+He said before the lord the following: (6)

 * 6b, *nātha*: This word (*nātha*/ *mgon po*) is missing from the ancient Tibetan translation.
 One reason for this may be that the translators could not smoothly fit the word into the verse while preserving the metre.
 It is extremely unlikely that this represents a viable variant reading of the Sanskrit text.